 Keep the same IP from several hours up to a few days, for signups, logins, and other multi-step flows.

 Note: sticky is not static.
-The exit is a real home connection whose dynamic IP naturally lives hours to a few days; if the IP must never change, that is what a static residential IP is for.
+The exit is a real home connection whose dynamic IP naturally lives hours to a few days; if the IP must never change, that is what an ISP IP is for.

 Best for: account registration (especially social media), data scraping, price monitoring, bulk ad testing and verification, and multi-region content checks.